 “If you neglect your soul, demons grow in your unconscious mind”

-The shadow or, better, our shadow-ego is pushed our of awareness into our unconscious.
-It hinders our soul journey, temporarily, until it is transformed.
-The practices of this program provide the mental and spiritual tools for transforming shadowy parts into fresh energy for the soul journey.
+Uncomfortable feelings and thoughts are pushed out of awareness into our unconscious Shadow.
+This hinders our soul journey, temporarily, until it is transformed.
+The practices of Learning from Soul provide mental and spiritual tools for transforming shadowy parts into fresh energy for the soul journey.
 These psycho-spiritual methods of transformation yield enormous energy, courage and wisdom.

 Jung called our Inner Guide the Self - the center of all consciousness.
 When we learn from our Soul to trust our core Self, we find confidence within, and we are much better equipped to thrive in the world around us.

 Following the path of Soul, we go beyond the surface of the daily roles we perform.
 The fleeting feelings we experience in performing daily functions, especially those we avoid, I call “persona emotions” as distinct from deeper feelings.
 These are the routine emotions we express in the roles we play.

 In learning from soul we choose to stay with our feelings, going to deeper levels, allowing them to move toward the deepest layer of forces comprising our soul.
 In Jung’s vision individual souls arise out of the primal archetypal forces in the collective unconscious mind that we inherit.
 Experiences of soul concern intense depths of love and fear, and issues of life and death.
 While the often lives in fear, Soul thrives on love.